dmfarcas/clipboard-manager/README.md

 Works on OS X, Windows and Linux.
 Tested only on Arch Linux + KDE and OSX, though.

-### To do
-* Paste formatted text.
-Without executing the javascript that's contained, that is.
-* Pagination
-* Notifications
-* More image formats.
-Image Magick would be required tho
-* Image tagging
-* Macro shortcuts

 ### Known bugs
 * Image saving is not async - it freezes the app for a second or two.
-* A weird case in which the window loses focus, and it's gone until it's focused manually.
-Huh.
-Doesn't happen on OSX, dunno about Windows.